 Another wine from Abruzzo not to be missed in the Tullum DOCG, or the sweeter Passerina.

 Molise is known for being the most overlooked region of Italy, but by no means to they produce wine of lesser quality.
-Some things to look our for are their Molise Aglianico, (very high in tannins) and Molise Greco Bianco!
+Some things to look out for are their Molise Aglianico, (very high in tannins) and Molise Greco Bianco!

-Time for my all time favorite, don’t you even think about leaving Italy before having a Falanghina Del Sannio DOC, a dry and incredibly refreshing white from Benevento.
+Time for my all-time favorite, don’t you even think about leaving Italy before having a Falanghina Del Sannio DOC, a dry and incredibly refreshing white from Benevento.
 This wine is easy to drink and has hints of citrus.
 Another fresh, crisp white to try is Fiano di Avellino.

 As for reds, look out for Taurasi DOCG, an aged ruby red that stands out as a great red wine of the south.

-The first wine that comes to mind when thinking about Basilicata has to be Aglianico di Vultura DOCG, grown on volcanic soil this highly tannic wine is noted to be one of the best in Italy.
+The first wine that comes to mind when thinking about Basilicata has to be Aglianico di Vulture DOCG, grown on volcanic soil this highly tannic wine is noted to be one of the best in Italy.
 Though Basilicata is not known for their whites they do produce an excellent Matera Bianco, a blend of primarily Malvasia, with a small percentage of Greco Bianco.

-That of course brings us to reds, where my vote goes to Primitivo della Manduria DOCG, coming from 100% primitivo grapes.
+That of course brings us to reds, where my vote goes to Primitivo della Manduria DOCG, coming from 100% Primitivo grapes.
 This wine has flavors of blackberries, cherries, and a hint of spices like cinnamon and nutmeg.

-Two wines you must try from Sardegna: Vermentino, a fresh white wine that is considered DOC if it comes from Cagliari, Nuoro, Oristano or Sassari:
+Two wines you must try from Sardegna: Vermentino, a fresh white wine that is considered DOC if it comes from Cagliari, Nuoro, Oristano, or Sassari:

-And the red Cannonau DOC, which comes from the Grenache grape, it is a deep full-bodied red wine.
+And the red Cannonau DOC, which comes from the Grenache grape, is a deep full-bodied red wine.